 |

-I had been news director of WNBF-TV 12 and WNBF-AM.
-My boss, the
+news director of WNBF-TV 12 and WNBF-AM.
+My boss, the general manager

-general manager of Triangle's New Haven operation, WNHC, got the
+of Triangle's New Haven operation, WNHC, got the job as Triangle's

-I was training slandered the town clerk of Owego, NY in a news story
+slandered the town clerk of Owego, NY in a news story he created

-he created moments before I read his version on the eleven pm newscast.
+moments before I read his version on the eleven pm newscast.
+On

 The intern and I were terminated so that when the town clerk's lawyer